Custom Android basics for Clover devices

 Overview

-Clover devices run a custom version of the Android operating system.
-Apps that run on Clover devices must be written to run on the Android operating system (OS).
+Clover devices run a custom version of the Android operating system (OS).
+You need to code apps for Clover devices to run on the Android OS.
 Clover provides support for multiple devices in multiple regions.

 Support multiple devices